The term Polymorphism gets derived from the Greek word where poly + morphos where poly means many and morphos means forms.

 It is to be noted that function overloading can be done and is possible only based on:

-- the type of parameters and its arrangement
+- The type of parameters and their arrangement.

 Dynamic Polymorphism

-A virtual function can be defined as the member function within a base class which you expect to redefine in derived classes.
-For creating a virtual function, you have to precede your function's declaration within the base class with a virtual keyword.
+A virtual function can be defined as the member function within a base class, which you expect to redefine in derived classes.
+To create a virtual function, you must precede your function's declaration within the base class with a virtual

 #include <iostream>